b-rodrigues/korppi/docs/faq.md

 ### Why "Korppi"?

 Korppi means "raven" in Finnish.
-Ravens are known for their intelligence and memory—fitting for an editor that remembers everything!
+At first I wanted to use *Pijul* an open source tool named after the [Pijul](https://en.wikipedia.org/wiki/Smooth-billed_ani) for the patch engine, and so I wanted to give my tool also a bird name.
+In the end I didn't stick with Pijul, but kept *Korppi*.

 ### Is Korppi free?